 - A food waste disposer can no longer discharge to grease waste.
 This may cause clients to add an extra working sink to their facilities – an added expense.

-We put together an easy-to-understand guide of other changes to the plumbing code.
+We put together an easy-to-understand guide of other changes to the plumbing section of the Florida Building Code.
 Click here to download the PDF.

 If you’d like to see the changes on the state website, you can do so by clicking here.